CellularGenomicMedicine/UCB_methylome/README.md

     + removal of probes containing SNPs
     + removal of probes not in the CpG context
     + removal of probes with missing values in 5% or more of the samples
+    + extraction of beta values and log transformed m-values
 2. Sex estimation using the method from the sEst package:
     + [extraction of raw beta values (unnormalized) and of detection p-values for all samples](scripts/02.1_preprocessingSest.R)
     + [sex prediction & visualisation](scripts/02.2_SexPredictionsEst.R)